patrickemonts/personal-webpage/content/research/_index.md

 ---

 # Join our team
-we have open [positions](/positions) for PhD students and a research assistant.
+We have open [positions](/positions) for PhD students and a research assistant.

 With quantum computers hosting more and more qubits, we have to think about quantum information in the many-body regime.
 This is exactly what we are doing in the "Computational Quantum Information and Many-Body Physics" group.